Valproate: Pharmacokinetics

 Some metabolites of valproic acid.
 Glucuronidation and β-oxidation are the main metabolic pathways; ω-oxidation metabolites are considered hepatotoxic.
-Details see text.

 Taken by mouth, valproate is rapidly and virtually completely absorbed from the gut.
 When in the bloodstream, 80–90% of the substance are bound to plasma proteins, mainly albumin.
 Protein binding is saturable: it decreases with increasing valproate concentration, low albumin concentrations, the patient's age, additional use of other drugs such as aspirin, as well as liver and kidney impairment.
 Concentrations in the cerebrospinal fluid and in breast milk are 1 to 10% of blood plasma concentrations.

 The vast majority of valproate metabolism occurs in the liver.
 Valproate is known to be metabolized by the cytochrome P450 enzymes CYP2A6, CYP2B6, CYP2C9, and CYP3A5.
 It is also known to be metabolized by the UDP-glucuronosyltransferase enzymes UGT1A3, UGT1A4, UGT1A6, UGT1A8, UGT1A9, UGT1A10, UGT2B7, and UGT2B15.
 Some of the known metabolites of valproate by these enzymes and uncharacterized enzymes include (see image):